SerratedSharp/SerratedJQ/README.md

 A C# WebAssembly wrapper for JQuery which provides the capability to read and manipulate the HTML DOM, subscribe to HTML DOM events, and hold references to elements from C# WASM.
 Compatible with WebAssembly projects using Uno.Wasm.Bootstrap.
 Please see Nuget package Release Notes for specific version compatibility information.

+## Demo
+A demo is published as a static site at https://serratedsharp.github.io/CSharpWasmJQueryDemo/

+Emphasis on "static".
+There's no server side code in this demo.
+The .NET assemblies are downloaded to your browser as simple static files, the same way your browser would download *.js, *.css, or images, and run inside a WebAssembly sandbox.
+No .NET server side hosting is needed, but this approach could easily be combined with any traditional web application such as MVC.
+This makes this solution composable with existing architectures looking to provide greater agility in developing client side logic.

 ## Installation

 Prerequisites